AfolabiOlaoluwa/ShopifyLoyaltyApp/README.md

     To finish setting up your new web address, go to your domain settings, click "Connect existing domain", and enter: myshopify.com
     ```

+3. If you get any error as to GMAIL SMTP, kindly follow through with this link https://stackoverflow.com/a/49729339/5614748

 ### Note

 1. To have access to Sidekiq on production, use https://fera-loyalty.herokuapp.com/sidekiq.
 I didnt lock it specifically to admin.
 So It is accessible.